Rammsauer/greenwashing/README.md

 Jack stands over a copy machine, hit by flashes of light.
-He glances over his shoulder, watches Ricky, wearing an
+He glances over his shoulder, watches Ricky, wearing an apron, push a supply cart.
+Ricks nods at Jack.
 </pre>